 Ten Second Tease Methods

-“Ok, I get it, Ashley.
+“Ok, I get it, Ash.
 Make it memorable.
 But how?”
 Glad you asked, friend!
 Below are my best methods for Ten Second Teases for technical folks, why they work, and the steps for crafting your own!
 To make it even simplier, I’ve created a free downloadable worksheet for creating your own Ten Second Tease Elevator Speech.
 Get it here!

 Ten Second Tease Method 1: Awesome!